-The Alliance stands ready to assist the National Disability Insurance Agency (NDIA) to continually improve the NDIS for autistic participants.
+The Alliance stands ready to assist the Joint Standing Committee in its inquiry into independent assessments, including through providing testimony at public hearings.
 Alliance Co-Chairs Paul Micallef and Fiona Sharkie can be contacted at chair@australianautismalliance.org.au to discuss this submission.

-&lt;sup>1 NDIA, 2019.
+1 NDIA, 2019.
 Outcomes for participants with ASD.
 Available at: https://data.ndis.gov.au/reports-and-analyses/outcomes-participants-autism-spectrum-disorder